Your Recourse, My Loss? Algorithmic Recourse under Shared Constraints: Minimizing the Welfare Gap

 To determine the optimal distribution of provider capacities,~\Cref{equ:second_optimization} could again be solved using a Mixed-Integer Linear Programming (MILP) method with solvers such as Gurobi~\citep{gurobi_optimization_llc_gurobi_2024}.
 However, the structure of the matching weights reveals two key patterns, suggesting an approach simpler than solving an MILP directly.
 In~\Cref{alg:optimal_capacity}, we propose a systematic method that assigns capacities based on each seeker's top-ranked matching weight, previously defined in~\Cref{sec:many_to_many} as \(w^*_i\).
 For each seeker \(i\), the value \(w^*_i\) represents the maximum possible contribution of that seeker to the total welfare, as no assignment can surpass this highest-weight edge.
 Moreover, since at most \(K\) seekers can receive recourse, excluding any of the top \(K\) highest-weight edges directly reduces the achievable welfare.
 Thus, the welfare of any feasible solution is bounded above by \(\sum_{i \in \mathcal{S}_K} w_i^*\), where \(\mathcal{S}_K\) denotes the set of seekers corresponding to the \(K\) highest-ranked edges, and \(j_i^* = \arg\max(w_i^*)\) denotes the index of the provider most preferred by seeker \(s_i\).
 Then the capacity vector \(k^*\) is defined by counting how often each provider appears among the top-K individually preferred matches (e.g. \(w^*_i\)).

 These insights lead to~\Cref{alg:optimal_capacity}, which offers a more direct and efficient alternative to MILP.
 After computing all \(w^*_i\) values in \(O(nm)\) time (\(n\) seekers and \(m\) providers), we sort the resulting values once in \(O(n\log(n))\) time.
 Capacities are then assigned to providers precisely according to the top \(K\) dominant edges.
 This approach ensures provider capacities align directly with seeker preferences, thereby naturally minimizing the welfare gap by emphasizing matches that are both individually optimal and beneficial for the overall system.
+Although, ~\Cref{equ:second_optimization} could be solved using a solver such as Gurobi,~\Cref{alg:optimal_capacity} exploits the special structure of the problem to provide a direct, closed-form solution and it recovers the same optimal social welfare as the solution from the solver.